Japan Rail Pass - is it worth it?

 New price:

-This is a 60% increase from the current prices!
-While JR will start allowing pass holders to use the Nozomi trains (for an additional charge, 4,180 JPY between Tokyo and Kyoto) purchasing the pass will no longer make any sense unless you plan to do day trips on the Shinkansen almost every day.
+This is a 60% increase from the previous prices!
+While JR will start allowing pass holders to use the Nozomi trains with an additional charge (for example 4,180 JPY between Tokyo and Kyoto), purchasing the pass will no longer be of much value unless you plan to do day trips on the Shinkansen almost every day.

-Example: For a standard itinerary of Tokyo-Kanazawa-Kyoto-Tokyo, single ride tickets cost:
+Example: For a popular itinerary of Tokyo-Kanazawa-Kyoto-Tokyo, single ride tickets cost:

 3) Kyoto - Tokyo 14,370 JPY on the Nozomi